brightway-lca/enhancement-proposals/Brightway strategic development plan.md

 Specific tasks:

-* G1 Make sure each Brightway library uses the latest Azure CI images and testing strategies
+* G1 Make `cookiecutter` template that satisfies the required attributes
-* G2 Write script or guide so that future changes in testing can be easily ported to multiple libraries
+* G2 Document use of this template, both for new library creation and for updating libraries
+* G3 Create example project from the example template
+* G4 Have regular checks to ensure that all Brightway libraries work correctly as dependent libraries evolve

 ## Governance